chrisb2/pyb_ina219/README.md

 ## Usage

-If you want to give it a try then copy _[ina219.py](https://raw.githubusercontent.com/chrisb2/pyb_ina219/master/ina219.py)_ onto the flash drive of your pyboard, connect the sensor to the I2C(1) or I2C(2) interfaces on the pyboard, then from a REPL prompt execute:
+If you want to give it a try then copy _[ina219.py](https://raw.githubusercontent.com/chrisb2/pyb_ina219/master/ina219.py)_ and _[logging.py](https://raw.githubusercontent.com/micropython/micropython-lib/master/logging/logging.py)_ onto the flash drive of your pyboard, connect the sensor to the I2C(1) or I2C(2) interfaces on the pyboard, then from a REPL prompt execute:

 ```python